 Books

 My books are about my passions and obsessions.
-Garlic seduced me in the 1970s and I spent a decade promoting a garlic revolution—books, a newsletter (Garlic Times), posters, bumper stickers, a garlic fan club (Lovers of the Stinking Rose), festivals in Gilroy, Berkeley, Los Angeles and personal appearances.
+Garlic seduced me in the 1970s and I spent a decade creating and promoting a “garlic revolution”—two books, a newsletter (Garlic Times), posters, bumper stickers, a garlic fan club (Lovers of the Stinking Rose), festivals in Gilroy, Berkeley, Los Angeles, and personal appearances.
 If I had stayed focused on garlic, I might have ended up the Wavy Gravy of garlic, a combination clown, philosopher, and activist.
 Not a bad fate!
 I did have plans for a Mr. Garlic product line that might have paid the bills but ultimately moved on to cookbook publishing (Aris Books) and another passion—making books.
-I still love the process of creating books—writing, editing, illustrating, producing and publishing them.
-Both Foodoodles (2010) and Café French (2018) represent my passion for food and café culture, and the craft of producing books in collaboration with editors, designers and printers.
-As my own illustrator in the last two projects—and now My Little Plague Journal—I’ve enjoyed the challenge of putting words and images together to create an immersive experience for the reader.
+I love the process of writing, editing, illustrating, producing and publishing books.
+Both Foodoodles (2010) and Café French (2018) represent my passion for food and café culture, and the craft of creating books in collaboration with editors, designers and printers.
+As my own publisher and illustrator in the last two projects—and a third in 2021, My Little Plague Journal—I’ve enjoyed the challenge of putting words and images together to create an immersive experience for the reader.

 My Little Plague Journal